Introduction

 "Do you play?"
 I asked.

-"Yes, I'm the one whose supposed to be playing soft background music.
-I have a one hour playlist, and then I have to start over."
+"Yes, I'm the one who's supposed to be playing soft background music.
+I have a one hour playlist and then I have to start over."

 "Then let me leave you to your job, it's about time for me to find the big manly men's room."

-She giggled at the joke, "Thank you, but your still incredible."
+She giggled at the joke.
+"Thank you, but you're still incredible."

 After the bathroom I went out to mingle.
 Snacks and Dr Pepper are a wonderful combination anytime.
-Eventually there was a call for attention.
+Eventually there was a call for attention from my Mom.
 It was time for presents.

 There were calls "Speech, speech, speech!" as I approached the front of the room to the table piled with packages.
 I pulled a chair around, and stepped up onto it so I was high enough to look out at everyone.

-"Just the president of my fan club," I told him, as I unwrapped the present.
+"Just the President of my fan club," I joked, as I unwrapped the present.
 I was able to genuinely laugh in delight at the present.
-It was a t-shirt, and it said "I'm John Cook and I belong here."
+It was a t-shirt, and it said: "I'm John Cook and I belong here."

-Then came the gift from Grandma, it was a custom lab coat, my size which was four foot four, and lots of pens in a pocket protector on the front.
+Then came the gift from Grandma.
+It was a custom lab coat, my size which was four foot four, with lots of pens in a pocket protector on the front.
 It included massive black rubber gloves, black rubber boots, and large safety glasses.
-It was great.
+It was hilarious and great.
 I put the coat on then gave her a hug.

 Typical gag gifts followed: a toy stethoscope, a rubber reflex hammer, and a speculum paired with a comically large magnifying glass.
 That particular gag gift certainly got a laugh from the women in the room.
 With that part of the festivities complete everyone was invited down to dinner at our new restaurant on the second floor.

-I better explain our hotel, I'm rather proud of it as I did a lot of the early layout work and the custom artwork going in soon.
-It was built in 1925 and is locally famous.
+I'm rather proud of our hotel.
+The Mayo was built in 1925 and is a famous Tulsa landmark.
 The second and third floor are U shaped, while the ground floor and mezzanine level are the full footprint of the building, about 140 feet on each side.
 The mezzanine space looks down onto the lobby and is reached by the grand staircase or the elevators

 The U shaped second floor, a 17000 sq foot space, got our biggest kitchen, and our premier dining room.
 Officially called 'In Flagrante Delicious,' this would be its first event.
 Mom had surprisingly been happy with the name, she was convinced that it would help sell the hotel as a romantic getaway, especially on Valentine's day.